 After talking to my wife for several weeks, we decided to take a drastic step.
 Our family gap year had been an epic bust.

-We figured we’d be able to make our savings last longer in Mexico than it would in the US, especially with the cost of health care.
+We figured we’d be able to make our savings last longer in Mexico, especially with the cost of health care.

 We purchased traveler’s insurance to cover any medical emergencies, packed our bags, and booked a one-way ticket to Cancun, Mexico.

-People asked if we had ever been to Mexico before, and we had, but on the other side to Cabo San Lucas.
+People asked if we had ever been to Mexico before, and we had, but on the other side of Mexico to Cabo San Lucas.

 When we decided to move to Playa Del Carmen, we didn’t know much about the city.
 All we knew was that it is closer to the Caribbean so the water would be warm.